LEOplaymaker/Natural-language-processing-autocorrect/README.md

 # Natural-language-processing-autocorrect

-how to check spelling mistakes in
+how to check spelling mistakes in EBook of Moby Dick